Man arrested for throwing bottle at Bolt

 “I just heard about it, I didn’t actually see it,” he told a news conference, laughing.
 “I don’t promote violence so I‘m sorry to hear that.”

-Reporting by Nick Mulvenney, Avril Ormsby, Stephen Mangan and Theo Ruiznaar, editing by Ed Osmond and Matt Falloon
+Reporting by Nick Mulvenney, Stephen Mangan and Theo Ruiznaar, editing by Ed Osmond